redmondchan/cheesecake-css-sass/README.md

 ![card-popup-gif](gif-6.gif)

-Those are just some features that can be easily shown with gif.
+Those are just some features that can be easily shown with a gif.
 I learned a lot more than just these!
-There are more styling and css that would be best explain through a video, which I may consider doing.
+There are more styling and css that would be hard showing through a gif so check it out!